ONEmCommunications/documents/docs/getting_started/nodejs.md

 If you have not already done so, sign-up for a <a href="{{links.portal}}" target="_blank">free ONEm developer account</a>.

-Register your app on the Developer Portal.
+Register your app on the Developer Portal by selecting the *Create app* option.
 You will need to provide:

-### Signing-up

 1. A short description of your app
 1. The app category, just select "Business"